Posts Tagged ‘Lawton Oklahoma French Drain Installation’

 Popup Emitter to release water from a French Drain in Yukon

 Next we have to decide what type of drain to install in the problem area.
-If it is a small area with one water source, Usually a Surface Drain is best.
+If it is a small area with one water source, usually a Surface Drain is best.
 If the water problem area is large with one or several water sources, a French Drain is usually installed.

-If you have several problem drainage areas you must use larger Drain Pipe if you want to connect them together to one exit point.
+you must use larger Drainpipe if you want to connect them together to one exit point.
 Large French Drains should have their own exit point without attaching other Surface Drains or Gutters to them.
 It is very common to connect too many drains or gutters into a Drainage System.
 A hard rain can overwhelm the Drainage Systems Water Flow Capacity.
 When that happens, water backs up and the problem area floods.

 I just shake my head when I see 3 French Drains and 5 gutters connected into one exit drain pipe.
 I see this type of design all the time.
 Why spend money for a Drainage System that won’t work?
 Lots of Cheap Builders and Fly-By-Night Drainage Companies cut corners on Drainage Systems and French Drains on new home construction.